jdormit/remington/readme.md

 ```

 #### Arguments
 `element {Element}`: The DOM element to which to attach this Remington instance.
+This can be `null` or `undefined`; if it is, then no event listeners will be registered.
+In that case, the only to modify the buffer is through the Remington instance methods.

 `initialText {String}`: Optional.
 This text will start in the Remington instance's buffer.